Kowal Sentry Integration for Magento 2

 JS Trace Sample Rate, for example0.1 - temporarily

-Debug Mode = Yes Enable Test Commands = Yes- be cautious with Replay keep masking and blocks enabled
+Debug Mode = Yes Enable Test Commands = Yes- be careful with Replay: still maintain masking and blocking

 Minimal backend-only variant

-This is a good first step if you want to start with PHP exception and cron monitoring first.
+This is a good first step if you want to start by enabling exception and cron monitoring on the PHP side.

-Sentryinit(...)snippet instead of only the DSN. - Keeping the module both in
+Sentryinit(...)snippet instead of only the DSN. - Having the module present in both

 vendor/andapp/code/at the same time. - Different